sourceduty/Astronaut_Jargon/README.md

 "Roger, Artemis Control, this is Lunar Module Eagle II on final descent trajectory.
 We are T-minus 10 minutes to touch down in the South Pole-Aitken Basin.
 All systems are green, conducting final check on descent propulsion system and cross-referencing with onboard LIDAR for terrain mapping.
 Anticipating a nominal landing, over."

+Here’s a humorous sci-fi example set in the Artemis Program era, 2024:

+Original Text:
+"Imagine if astronauts could order pizza to the Moon.
+They’d have to tip the delivery spacecraft generously for such a long journey!"

+Converted into 2024 Artemis Program Astronaut Jargon:
+"Envision a scenario wherein lunar crewmembers requisition a thermostabilized pizza via a transorbital delivery module.
+Compensation for the courier spacecraft would necessitate a substantial gratuity, commensurate with the extended trajectory to our celestial neighbor!"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.